-There is so much fun info for boys to learn about pirates they could study this topic for ages.
-A unit study about pirate ships is a really fun way to learn about pirates, history, geography and much more.
-Take my word for it me matey!
+Studying pirate ships is a really fun way to learn about pirates, history, geography and much more.
+Take my word for it, me matey! 🙂

 7 Famous Pirate ships with a brief history of each captain and ship.

-The Great Ships: Pirate Ships.
-Great documentary with everything you want to know about pirate ships.
+The Great Ships: Pirate Ships is a great documentary with everything you want to know about pirate ships.
 It is really well done and worth watching.

 Pirate Pets On Board: